Help for Parents of Troubled Teens

 If you’re a parent of a teenage boy who is angry, aggressive, or violent, you may live in constant fear.
 Every phone call or knock on the door could bring news that your son has either been harmed, or has seriously harmed others.

 Teenage girls get angry as well, of course, but that anger is usually expressed verbally rather than physically.
 Teen boys are more likely to throw objects, kick doors, or punch the walls when they’re angry.
 Some will even direct their rage towards you.
 For any parent, especially single mothers, this can be a profoundly upsetting and unsettling experience.
 But you don’t have to live under the threat of violence.
+Putting up with violence is as harmful for your teen as it is for you.

 Dealing with angry teens